Battle of Kolombangara: Battle

 Amidst the confusion of the initial battle, Ryan's destroyer squadron began its torpedo run from a distance of 7,900 yd, firing his first salvo around 01:12.
 McInerney's destroyers, except Radford and Jenkins, were detached from the task force by Ainsworth at 01:31 to pursue contacts to the west following a reconnaissance report from the supporting aircraft that indicated several destroyers were withdrawing in that direction.
 Meanwhile, the four Japanese destroyer-transports began to withdraw along the coast, while the four Japanese escort destroyers temporarily retired north under the command of Captain Yoshima Shimai to use the cover of a rain squall to reload their torpedo tubes, doing so in only 18 minutes.
 Ainsworth then pursued the Japanese destroyers with Ryan's destroyers and his own three cruisers, altering course to the northwest.

 Radar contact was reestablished by the U.S. ships at 01:56, but there was uncertainty about the identity of the ships among Ainsworth's advisers.
 Believing that they may have been McInerney's destroyers, the U.S. ships initially held their fire while they sought to confirm the location of three detached destroyers.
 At 02:03, starshells were fired to illuminate the contacts that had begun to withdraw.
 Shortly afterward, Ainsworth deployed his ships to begin firing with their main batteries, maneuvering to starboard.
-In the process, they moved into the path of a number of torpedoes that had been fired by the Japanese destroyers before they had turned about.
-In the process, St. Louis and Honolulu were both struck by torpedoes and damaged, although this was not mortal.
+In the process, they moved into the path of several torpedoes that had been fired by the Japanese destroyers before they had turned about.
+St. Louis and Honolulu were both struck by torpedoes and damaged, although this was not mortal.
 The destroyer Ralph Talbot managed to reply with a salvo of four torpedoes, but these failed to hit anything.
 A minute later the destroyer Gwin was also struck by a torpedo amidships, inflicting heavy damage.
-Despite efforts to save the ship by its crew, Gwin was scuttled at 09:30.
-A total of 61 men were killed on Gwin as a result of the torpedo attack.
+Despite efforts to save the ship, Gwin was scuttled at 09:30.
+A total of 61 men were killed on Gwin.
 Its surviving crew were subsequently evacuated on Ralph Talbot.

 Aftermath

 Following the battle, Ainsworth's force withdrew back to Tulagi.
 Sailing through The Slot in daylight risked air attack from the Japanese.
-As a result, Ainsworth requested air support and a strong fighter force was provided from bases in the Russell Islands to cover the withdrawal.
+As a result, Ainsworth requested air support, and a strong fighter force was provided from bases in the Russell Islands to cover the withdrawal.
 Early on 13 July, a force of 18 Japanese dive bombers, escorted by 20 fighters, was dispatched to attack the Allied ships, but they were turned back after clashing off Visu Visu.